Dudley Marjoribanks, 3rd Baron Tweedmouth: Career

 In 1897, he was promoted to lieutenant and served with a composite regiment of the Household Cavalry in the Second Boer War in South Africa from 1899 to 1902.
-He was present at the Relief of Kimberly and several other battles in Orange Free State, the Transvaal Colony and the Cape Colony.
+He was present at the Relief of Kimberly and several other battles in the Orange Free State, the Transvaal Colony and the Cape Colony.
 He was Mentioned in dispatches, was awarded the Queen's South Africa Medal with six clasps and was appointed a Companion of the Distinguished Service Order (DSO) on 29 November 1900.

-In early 1901 he was asked by the new King Edward VII to take part in a special diplomatic mission to announce the King's accession to the governments of France, Spain, and Portugal.
+In early 1901, the new King Edward VII asked him to take part in a special diplomatic mission to announce the King's accession to the governments of France, Spain, and Portugal.
 The following year, he was appointed a Member (fifth class) of the Royal Victorian Order (MVO).
-In September 1902, Marjoribanks accompanied Lord Roberts, Commander-in-Chief of the Forces, and St John Brodrick, Secretary of State for War (and his father-i-law), on a visit to Germany to attend the German army maneuvers as guest of the Emperor Wilhelm.
-During the visit he was created a Knight 2nd class of the Prussian Order of the Red Eagle.
+In September 1902, Marjoribanks accompanied Lord Roberts, Commander-in-Chief of the Forces, and St John Brodrick, Secretary of State for War (and his father-in-law), on a visit to Germany to attend the German army maneuvers as a guest of Emperor Wilhelm.
+He created a Knight 2nd class of the Prussian Order of the Red Eagle during the visit.
 Marjoribanks and his wife attended the 1903 Delhi Durbar to mark the accession of King Edward VII as Emperor of India.

-He was promoted to the rank of captain in 1904 and from 1905 to 1908 served as Military Secretary to the High Commissioner in South Africa.
-In 1908 he was promoted to major and was Director of Army Accounts and Quarter Master General for the West Lancashire Division from 1908 to 1910.
+He was promoted to captain in 1904, and from 1905 to 1908, he served as Military Secretary to the High Commissioner in South Africa.
+In 1908, he was promoted to major and was Director of Army Accounts and Quarter Master General for the West Lancashire Division from 1908 to 1910.

-In the First World War he served with the Royal Horse Guards from 1914 to 1918 and was involved in the early battles.
-On 25 October 1914, 'Beef' as he was known was shot in the leg when trying to carry out a regimental action.
+In the First World War, he served with the Royal Horse Guards from 1914 to 1918 and was involved in the early battles.
+On 25 October 1914, 'Beef' as he was known, was shot in the leg when trying to carry out a regimental action.
 "I had to stop and get into Hugh Grosvenor's trench.
 Got out presently and shot my horse with my revolver and saved all my kit.
 We were very lucky considering the fire we came in for."
-At the end of the war he served with the Guards Machine Gun Regiment from 1918 to 1919.
-During the war he was promoted to Lieutenant-colonel and created a Companion of the Order of St Michael and St George (CMG).
+At the war's end, he served with the Guards Machine Gun Regiment from 1918 to 1919.
+During the war, he was promoted to lieutenant-colonel and created a Companion of the Order of St Michael and St George (CMG).

 After succeeding as Lord Tweedmouth, he was Lord-in-waiting to King Edward VII and King George V.

-He was said to be an excellent shot – having spent much time at his father's Glen Affric Shooting Estate – and had an amiable personality but had financial difficulties throughout his life.
+He was said to be an excellent shot, having spent much time at his father's Glen Affric Shooting Estate, and had an amiable personality, but had financial difficulties throughout his life.